This is the final selection in the three-part series looking back the 1990s NBC sitcom Wings.

 Brotherly love

 From the beginning, Wings told a tale of brothers, family, and friendship with the relationship between Joe and Brian Hackett (Tim Daly, Steven Weber).
 Theirs was a very fractured relationship in the beginning.
-Brian, who had ran away with Joe's fiancée, was freshly returned to the island of Nantucket, single and out of work as a pilot.
+Brian, who had ran away with Joe's fiancée, was freshly returned to the island of Nantucket, single and an out of work pilot.

-This situation with Carol (Kim Johnston Ulrich) is wrapped up fairly early in the show, with closure between the three settled in episodes three and four of the first season.
+This situation with Carol (Kim Johnston Ulrich), the aforementioned woman, is wrapped up fairly early in the show, with closure between the three settled in episodes three and four of the first season.

 From there, we get to see Joe and Brian's relationship flourish.
-There's was a troubled childhood, with a mom that had abandoned them just prior to their teen years.
+There's was a troubled childhood, with a mom who had abandoned them just prior to their teen years.
 Their father eventually had a mental breakdown (with scavenger hunts designed to get the brothers together bookending the series in its first and last episodes).

 Early teases of a love triangle between Joe, Brian, and childhood friend Helen (Crystal Bernard) fizzled out, especially with Helen pretty firm in her statement that she "doesn't date pilots".
 Women didn't too often come between Joe and Brian, having learned their lesson with Carol, though the arrival of Alex (Farrah Forke) in season four did briefly provide some tension and fights.